mikepan/GameEngineBook/text/chapter01-GettingStarted.md

 ## Quickstart

-This concludes the crash course on 3D graphics.
 It's finally time to dive into Blender!
 From now on, you may be better off reading the book with the computer at your side.
 In this section, we will give you a short tour of Blender, just enough to get you familiar with the software.

 ### Installation